 Fanciful • Grand • Curious • Classical • Temples & Towers & Castles

-Welcome always, buildings unafraid to stand out in our towns or down the street.
+Compelling and often delighting, buildings unafraid to stand out in our towns or down the street.
 Fanciful, curious, non-standard, or bold.
 Grand or classical.
+Made up.
 Sometimes showy of confidence, money, and brass.
 Look here.
-We know that something of vision as much as function was likely called out.
+Something of vision as much as function was likely called out.
 We wonder why.
-Some are explicable for whatever reasons; Americans have always liked castles and have plunked them about as outcomes of imagination if not history.
+Some are explicable for whatever reasons; Americans have always liked castles and have plunked them about as outcomes of pleasure if not history.
 Greek-like temples, too.
 History and types, from whatever time or place, transfer readily if not exactly accurately.
-How about that 18th century Palladian house?
-Many, large or small, appear with unclear need or referent but clear appeal.

 All show the shaping of both imagination and structure.